CIS192/website/src/pages/django2/index.md

     print(request.POST["title"], request.POST["body"])
 ```

-Now that we have the POST parameters, we can create a new note as following:
+Now that we have the POST parameters, we can create a new note as following (inside the if statement):

 ```python
 title = request.POST["title"]